Office of Social Innovation and Civic Participation: Social Innovation Fund

 Designed by the Office of Social Innovation, the SIF is a public-private partnership that tests promising new approaches to major challenges, leverages private and philanthropic capital to meet these needs, and grows evidence-based programs that demonstrate measurable outcomes.
 SIF's unique model leverages private and local resources by investing millions of dollars in experienced grant makers or "intermediaries" that are well-positioned within communities to identify the most capable programs and guide them towards greater impact and strong evidence of success.
 Such intermediaries then must raise incremental funds 3:1 in order to amplify the power of the federal funds.
-These organizations – which include venture philanthropies, community development financial institutions (CDFIs), operating foundations and social enterprises – then invest the aggregate capital into high-impact nonprofits that are delivering evidence-based results in one of three priority issue areas: economic opportunity, healthy futures, and youth development.
+These organizations – which include venture philanthropies, community development financial institutions (CDFIs), operating foundations, and social enterprises – then invest the aggregate capital into high-impact nonprofits that are delivering evidence-based results in one of three priority issue areas: economic opportunity, healthy futures, and youth development.

 In its first three years, SIF has awarded $137 million to 20 intermediary grant-makers, which have selected 221 nonprofit sub-grantees working in 37 states and the District of Columbia.
-Some notable SIF investments include College Advising Corps; Chrysalis; Harlem Children's Zone; and YearUp.
-In 2014, the Federal Budget increased SIF, raising the program from $45 million to $70 million which many interpreted as a strong validation of the Administration's social innovation agenda.
+Some notable SIF investments include College Advising Corps, Chrysalis, Harlem Children's Zone, and YearUp.
+In 2014, the Federal Budget increased SIF, raising the program from $45 million to $70 million, which many interpreted as a strong validation of the administration's social innovation agenda.

 The SIF originally was headed up by former Bridgespan executive Paul Carttar.
 Its current director is Michael Smith, a former senior executive of the Case Foundation.
-During his tenure at Case, Smith was credited with helping to lead A Billion+ Change and the Startup America Partnership.
+During his tenure at Case, Smith was credited with helping lead A Billion+ Change and the Startup America Partnership.